techmitchh/S3-REDSHIFT_DWH/README.md

 #### Project Overview

 As Sparkify's Data Engineer, I am tasked with building an ETL pipeline that extracts data from our S3, then stage the data in Redshift.
 Our data then needs to transform into a set of dimensional tables for the analytics team.
-The Analytiscs team will use the dimensional tables to find insights in what songs users are listening to.
+The Analytics team will use the dimensional tables to find insights in what songs users are listening to.
 Once completed, the database and ETL pipeline can be tested by running queries given to me by the analytics team.
 Queried results will then be compared to the analytics team expected results.

 #### Data Overview